willdurand/willdurand.github.io/_posts/2013-08-07-ddd-with-symfony2-folder-structure-and-code-first.markdown

             │   └── InMemoryUserRepository.php
             └── AcmeCoreDomainBundle.php

-The `InMemoryUserRepository` class is part of what we call the **Infrastructure Layer** in **DDD**, and is located into the `CoreDomainBundle` bundle because it is specific to the application.
+The `InMemoryUserRepository` class is part of what people call the **Infrastructure Layer** in **DDD**, and is located into the `CoreDomainBundle` bundle because it is specific to the application.
 The **Infrastructure Layer** contains technical services, persistence, and more generally, concrete